comp1100/comp1100.github.io/_sources/innovation/5_experimentation.md

 We can react to a setback in three ways:
 1. Ignore what our testing showed us and press on with our idea.
 This is commonly done; but also, note that businesses and product commonly fail, and this is a key reason why.
 Why do people press on despite the facts telling them they are wrong?
 Because it is difficult to give up on an idea that we have invested so much time and effort on.
 2. We can **refine** our product ideas.
 Typically, we can have a good understanding of our customers' problems, but our product idea did not quite solve their problem; or at least, not enough that they would buy it or invest in it.
 However, we can fine-tune our product ideas, prototype these, and test them again.
 3. We can **pivot** our strategy.
-This happens when we have fundamentally mis-understood what our customers' problems were or what we thought could help solve them.
+This happens when we have fundamentally misunderstood what our customers' problems were or what we thought could help solve them.
 Again, we use what we learnt from our test to improve our understanding and come up with new ideas.

 Ries[^ries] notes that it is unusual for organisations to change their **vision** -- this is usually the dream to which they are committed, and often the insights gained from data are sufficient.

 ## Takeaways

 ```{admonition} Takeaways
 1. **Experiments** help us gain insights about our customers and products by testing our hypotheses.